Where to go fat biking in Ontario

 - get a day pass or season membership, which goes towards supporting and maintaining the trails and chalet facility

-Where to eat: check out the menu at Trestle Brewing Company or head to Trappers Choice Restaurant and Inn for a hearty meal
+- check out the menu at Trestle Brewing Company

 Experience the beauty of the snow-covered trails at Copeland Forest on an all-new adventure.

-- set out on the nine-kilometre fat bike trail at Horseshoe Resort, suitable for beginners to intermediate cyclists
+Set out on the nine-kilometre fat bike trail at Horseshoe Resort, suitable for beginners to intermediate cyclists.
+Fat biking trails in Copeland Forest are generally available from November to April.

 - bike rentals (including a helmet) are available, and you’ll need to purchase the unlimited trail pass separately

-- ride “phatty,” the dedicated 5-kilometre fat bike trail or see if any of the cross-country ski trails have been opened up to fat biking; the trail conditions page is updated daily during the season to show fat biking trail status
+Ride “phatty,” the dedicated 5-kilometre fat bike trail or see if any of the cross-country ski trails have been opened up to fat biking; info on the trail conditions is updated frequently during the season to show fat biking trail status.

-- fat bikes are available for all-day or half-day rental, just make your reservation online in advance as they book up quickly
+Fat bikes are available for all-day or half-day rental.
+Reserve online in advance as they book up quickly.

 Location: 402 Old Barrie Road West, Oro Station

-Where to stay and eat: check out the stay and play packages at Carriage Ridge Resort, conveniently located just a few minutes’ drive away
+- check out the stay-and-play packages at Carriage Ridge Resort, conveniently located just a few minutes drive away

 About an hour’s drive north of Toronto, Albion Hills offers fat biking adventure in the winter.

-- explore the mixed terrain on the 6.5-kilometre Black Trail system, open to snow biking each season between December and March, weather permitting
+Explore the mixed terrain on the 6.5-kilometre Black Trail system, open to snow biking each season between December and March, weather permitting.
+Make sure you’ve also got a CSA-approved safety helmet, as they’re mandatory to wear while biking on the trails.

 Location: 16500 Peel Regional Road 50, Caledon